 Today, I still marvel at the ability of a candidate to send me his or her resume instantly as we’re speaking on the phone.

 Not one to let technology pass me by (I actually worked as a computer programmer right out of college), I have custom designed new software that takes resume parsing among online marketers to what I believe is a much better level.
 Every day, it seems, I hear someone complain about the dreaded resume “black hole”.
 You submit a resume on a company’s career page or through a job posting, and it goes straight to the ether.
 Worse, the company posts more jobs, you look like a glove fit for one of them, and you still never hear a word.
 The problem with these applicant databases is that when it comes to filtering resumes, search algorithms are only as good as the keywords and phrases that are loaded into the software.
 As I’ve written about many times over the years, success in these highly specialized fields is defined by much more than just a list of “must haves,” which is typically what corporate recruiters go by.
 My approach was to flip that model on its head and start with the candidates.
 After all, everything you’d ever need to know about successful job performance in this space is described right there on their resumes.
-As someone who has been placing data experts for nearly three decades, I have learned a great deal about the value of data!
+As someone who has been placing database and data science experts for nearly three decades, I have learned a great deal about the value of data!

-By analyzing a sample of around 13,000 resumes in my existing candidate database, I identified some 1,250 key words and phrases that describe every conceivable job in a digital marketing career, as well as multichannel marketing and ecommerce careers.
+By analyzing a sample of around 13,000 resumes in my existing candidate database, I identified some 1,250 key words and phrases that describe every conceivable job in a digital commerce position, as well as multichannel marketing and ecommerce careers.
 And we’re talking about much more than just duties and responsibilities.
 Selected key descriptors include things like “transformational”, “data-savvy”, “breaks down silos”, “influence maker”, “highly collaborative,” “intellectual curiosity”, “testing and experimentation”, and hundreds of other digital commerce-specific attributes that are shared among high achievers in this space.
 Incoming resumes can now be compared back against this more digital commerce-specific algorithm, increasing the chances that a potentially qualified candidate will make the first cut, instead of twisting in the wind.
 And at the end of the day, better matches make better hires.

 Help me help you boost your digital marketing career.
 Make sure your resume contains the major keywords and phrases that describe what you did and how you did it, and then send it to firstname.lastname@example.org to get it into my database and onto our radar, parsed by success factors that really matter in this space.
 What is most important is that I have your most current resume on file to review against my current searches (the market is HOT now!) as well as for future engagements.
 I’ve programmed the software to parse only the attachment, so no other text or email is needed.